jtwebman/ExampleKeyStore/README.md

-# Exmaple Elixir Commandline Key Store
+# Example Elixir Commandline Key Store

 This is just an example commandline tool in elixir that creates a in-memory key value store.
 It has only been tested on Mac OS.